Federal impeachment trial in the United States: Other matters

 There is an argument that the Senate could hold a "summary trial", reaching their judgment without holding a full trial or hearing evidence.
 In 1986, the impeachment managers for the trial of Judge Harry E. Claiborne argued that this would be permissible.
 However, the impeachment managers for the 1999 impeachment trial of Bill Clinton argued that it would not be allowed.
 In 1999, Senator (and future president) Joe Biden published a memorandum laying out an argument that the Senate has the right to reach a judgment in this manner.
 This precedent was cited in the Senate's decision to commence with the second impeachment trial of Donald Trump after he had already left office.

+In 2021, University of Alabama School of Law professor Ronald Krotoszynski wrote an article in Politico opining that it is possible for the Senate to end the argument phase of an impeachment trial early and move instead to closing arguments if it took a majority vote in favor of a motion to do so.
+He likened it to a motion for summary judgement in a civil court.

 The Senate has, by majority votes, multiple times judged that an individual impeached while in office can still be subjected to a trial, conviction, and the penalty of disqualification even after they leave office.
 Both the Senate and the House have, in the past, judged themselves to be able to utilize their impeachment authorities on former officeholders.
-The Senate principal precedent for both impeaching a former officeholder and for holding an impeachment trial of a former officeholder is the impeachment and impeachment trial of William W. Belknap, who had resigned as Secretary of War hours before he was impeached in 1876.
+The principal precedent for both impeaching a former officeholder and for holding an impeachment trial of a former officeholder is the impeachment and impeachment trial of William W. Belknap, who had resigned as Secretary of War hours before he was impeached in 1876.
 Many scholars have argued that if impeachment could not apply to former officeholders, then the Senate's power to disqualify individuals from holding future federal office through an impeachment process would be greatly weakened, as there would be a loophole of resigning before this sentence is imposed by the Senate.

 Since the Constitution only gives the Senate the power to try an impeached individual, and does not require them to do so, it is possible for the Senate to forgo holding a trial of an impeached individual.